 Stage 6: Ain’t Nothing Going To Keep Us Apart

-Even though she is overseas at the moment, when she comes back from her overseas trip she will be just about 800 kilometres away (thank you, Google Baba 😎 ).
-If I put it that way, it is quite silly of me for over thinking the whole situation.
+Even though she is overseas at the moment, when she comes back from her overseas trip she will be just about 800 kilometers away (thank you, Google Baba 😎 ).
+If I put it that way, it is quite silly of me to overthinking the whole situation.
 But let’s be real, I am pretty silly so yeah… Nothing has changed between us; just that our conversation consists of 90% memes and 10% random desi stuff.
 Our friendship is rock solid.

 Stage 7: Accha chalta hoon, duaaon mein yaad rakhna